 “Boys look at page numbers,” Ray adds, meaning they may be intimidated by thick or complicated-looking books.
 As a result, it’s a good idea to start them out with something short, fun – and something that’ll get them to read other books.
 So, while The Adventures of Captain Underpants may never win a Pulitzer, it might get your boy further interested in reading and cause him to branch out into other areas.

-Here are some of Ray’s suggestions of boy-favorite books.
-From stories of survival to butts gone wild, your son may enjoy some of these old classic and new titles!
+Here are some of Ray’s suggestions of boy-favorite books – and a couple extras added from Amazon’s list of hot kid’s books for 2016.
+From stories of survival to butts gone wild, your son may enjoy some of these old classics and new titles!

 - Ages: About 8-12